trampgeek/moodle-qtype_coderunner/Readme.md

 It is usual to click the *Twig All* checkbox with randomised questions, as otherwise only the template will be subject to randomisation, which isn't usually appropriate.

+### Randomising per-student rather than per-question-attempt

+CodeRunner adds a new function *set_random_seed(seedvalue)* to Twig.
+This is a call through to the underlying PHP *mt_srand* function to define the state of the pseudo random number generator.
+The return value is the empty string.
+If a call to this function is
+made from within the Twigged template parameters before any calls are made to the *random* function, the same sequence of randomisations will be performed every time the question is attempted.
+If the *id* field of the Twig STUDENT variable is used as the seed value, the effect is then that a particular student only ever sees one variant of the question, no matter how often they attempt a question.
+A typical use might be to begin the template parameters with the line

+    {{- set_random_seed(STUDENT.id) -}}

 ### A important warning about editing template parameters